hashedone/rust-for-cpp-workshop/workshop/03-types-basics/slides.md

 ### Practice

 Create tic-tac-toe game.
-Players should be defined as an enum, and the game should have functions:
-* `player` which gives back player to perform move
-* `move` taking field number, where current player makes move; function should return tuple of new state, and game outcome
+The game type should have function `move`. `move` takes field number, where current player makes move.
+Function should return tuple of new state, and game outcome.

+Game board is standard 3x3 board, fields are counted from top left corner (0) to bottom righ (9), first by rows, then collumns.
+Player 'X' begins the game.

 `Outcome` should be an enum with values `Ongoing`, `XWon`, `OWon`, `Draw`